 The Winnipeg Chamber of Commerce commits to reigniting Downtown Winnipeg

 The Winnipeg Chamber of Commerce is moving to the center of Downtown Winnipeg– Portage and Main.
-In 2023, The Chamber offices will be relocated to the former Scotiabank building at 200 Portage Avenue and co-located with the World Trade Centre Winnipeg (WTCW) and CentrePort Canada.
+In Spring 2024, The Chamber offices will be relocated to the former Scotiabank building at 200 Portage Avenue and co-located with the World Trade Centre Winnipeg (WTCW) and CentrePort Canada.

 This move signifies The Chamber’s longstanding commitment to the Winnipeg business community as we work to reignite and rejuvenate our downtown.